Your donation to the Where Most Needed fund will help us better serve children in extreme poverty.

 Poverty is a problem in the country of Togo but with your support, Compassion is working to change this.
 The Togo facts tell a difficult story, but Compassion is bringing hope in the midst of the difficulties.
 Our programs are changing the statistics one child at a time.

 Don't let the hopelessness of poverty overwhelm you.
-You can make a difference to a child in Togo today!
+Donate to children in Togo!